Denmark reignites European dispute with FIFA at World Cup

 At the Germany camp, officials said Tuesday they were considering a legal challenge to the FIFA tactics at the Court of Arbitration for Sport.
 The court has said no appeal was yet filed.

-“We must respond to it,” Møller said.
-“We will get to that together with the other countries.
+”We must respond to it,” Moller said. ”We will get to that together with the other countries.
 We are in this together.”

 Denmark also annoyed FIFA and Qatar with a team jersey design that drew attention to dissatisfaction with the host nation’s record on human rights and treatment of migrant workers.
 The team has a third option of a black jersey, chosen as the ”color of mourning” for laborers who have died in Qatar.